mypetyak/django-citadel/README.md

 - Password hashing is performed using PBKDF2 hash function in order to combat dictionary attacks
 - Hydrated fields remain encrypted in memory until explicitly decrypted, limiting unnecessary performance overhead and plaintext leakage
-- Each SecretField can be decrypted individually
+- Each SecretField can be decrypted individually, providing granular control
-- Each secret can have its own unique key, ideal for encryption using user-provided key
+- Each secret can be encrypted with a unique unique key, ideal for encryption using user-provided key

 ##Requirements:
 - Encryption relies on PyCrypto toolkit (`pip install pycrypto`)